The Christian Virtuoso: Boyle's religious views

-The historian and Oxford University Science and Religion theologian John Hedley Brooke has pointed out that one of many ironies in the history of religion and science interactions is that while the 17th century Boyle used the idea of a clock-work universe "to affirm God's sovereignty," 18th century deists would use the same clock-work image "to attack established religion."
+The historian and Oxford University Science and Religion theologian John Hedley Brooke has pointed out that one of many ironies in the history of religion and science interactions is that while the 17th century Boyle used the idea of a clockwork universe "to affirm God's sovereignty," 18th century deists would use the same clockwork image "to attack established religion."
 Boyle saw scientific inquiry as a form of religious worship; a view shared by other 17th century scientific figures such as John Ray.
 Explicit in Boyle's writings are the images of nature as temple and the scientist as priest.

 Besides The Christian Virtuoso, Boyle also wrote at least three other works championing his Christian faith.
 These were Of the high Veneration Man's Intellect owes to God, peculiar for his Wisdom and Power (1684), Discourse Of Things Above Reason, inquiring whether a Philosopher should admit there are any such (1681), and Some Considerations touching the Style of the Holy Scriptures (1661).
 An 1835 book by Henry Rogers is a collection of these works.